Social prescribing connector schemes

 The role can take several formats, as our research in this area has shown; all involve directing patients to groups, events or organisations, often in the voluntary/community sector, to help with problems that do not have a medical basis (e.g. housing issues, loneliness or low confidence).
 'Link worker' is a title that NHS England uses for connector roles delivered by dedicated staff employed to spend time with patients; they will assess a person's needs and develop a plan with them to improve their health and well-being.
 Alternatively, 'care navigators' are often existing members of staff within a surgery (e.g. receptionists, practice manager); these individuals will signpost patients to available local groups, organisations or services that may help with their particular problem.

 We are conducting a programme of work on the topic of social prescribing connector roles.
-This includes a review of the current evidence base to support this intervention and to develop a better understanding of how this role is being operationalised in healthcare settings.
+This has included a review of the existing literature, which aimed to answer the following questions:

 - What are the outcomes associated with social prescribing connector schemes in primary care?